-Both men and women can carry an inherited mutation in the NBN gene.
+Both men and women can carry an in the gene.

-People with an inherited mutation in NBN have an increased risk for certain cancers.
+People with an in may have an increased risk for certain cancers.
 See the Cancer Risk section for more information.
-There are guidelines for screening and prevention for certain cancers in people with an NBN mutation.
-There also may be clinical trials available for people who test positive for an NBN mutation.
-See our Risk Management section for more information about screening options in people with NBN mutations.
+There are guidelines for screening and prevention for certain cancers in people with an mutation.
+There also may be clinical trials available for people who test positive for an mutation.
+See our Risk Management section for more information about screening options in people with mutations.

-The name NBN stands for "Nibrin," a protein that is made by the NBN gene.
-The gene is located on chromosome 8.
-NBN is involved in DNA repair.
+The name stands for "Nibrin," a protein that is made by the gene.
+The gene is located on chromosome 8. is involved in repair.